The Ultimate 7 Days Jordan Road Trip Itinerary

 The Jordan pass

 We believe the Jordan Pass is a must-have during your road trip through Jordan.
 This pass is an all-in-one ticket that will grant you access to some of the country’s most iconic attractions, simplifying your travel experience and saving you time and money.
 With the Jordan Pass, you can explore the mesmerizing ancient city of Petra, the majestic Roman ruins of Jerash, and the captivating desert landscapes of Wadi Rum, among other incredible destinations.
-Not only does the pass grant you entry to these must-see sites, it also includes a visa for Jordan, making it a convenient and cost-effective choice for travelers.
-We were very happy with our Jordan Pass, because it probably saved us quite a bit of time, effort and money.
+Not only does the pass grant you entry to these must-see sites, but it also includes a visa for Jordan, which can save you a lot of hassle.
+We were very happy with our Jordan Pass because it probably saved us quite a bit of time, effort, and money.
 So make sure to add this pass to your booking with Jordan Nomads.

 No time to read now?